1j01/techy-playing-cards/README.md

 `npm run export` will render the cards and export to Tabletop Simulator's Chest.

-You can `set PARALLEL_EXPORT=ON` before running `export` to speed it up significantly if it's on a powerful enough machine, bf it's not powerful enough it might freeze up the entire computer.
+You can `set PARALLEL_EXPORT=ON` before running `export` to speed it up significantly if it's on a powerful enough machine, but if it's not powerful enough it might freeze up the entire computer.

 [Techy Playing Cards]: http://1j01.github.io/techy-playing-cards/